SimonPadbury/baselayer-3/_src/layout.md

 Flexbox utilities for simple layout, menubars, pagination lists, cards, etc.

+* `flex` — flexbox at all viewport widths
+  * `flex` puts flexbox behaviour on _flex items_, while the _flexbox wrapper_ continues to behave as a block element.
+And the flex items will behave as blocks.
 * `inline-flex` — inline flexbox at all viewport widths
-* `flex` — flexbox at all viewport widths

-Example:
+  * `inline-flex` makes the _flexbox wrapper_ itself behave as an inline item (similar to `inline-block`), as well as putting flexbox behavior on _flex items_ (immediate child elements).
+And the flex items will behave as inline-blocks.

+Examples:

 <div class="my-3 flex">
   <div class="b-thin p-cell">One</div>